Kitware/VolView/docs/configuration_file.md

 Fields: `color`, `fillOpacity`, `outlineOpacity`, `strokeWidth`.

 Omitting the key leaves the registry alone.
-An empty record (`{}`) or `null` clears what an earlier config contributed, keeping any segment your content still references.
+An empty record (`{}`) or `null` clears what an earlier config contributed, keeping any segment your content still references with its last configured appearance.
 A configured segment keeps its id across config changes, so renaming or recoloring one never detaches the masks and shapes that reference it.